 As required by State law, all economic segments of the community must be provided an opportunity to review and comment on the Housing Element.
-The City conducted three community workshops on the Housing Element.
+As part of the public outreach effort, the City has conducted five community workshops on the Housing Element.
 The first community workshop was held on May 7, 2015 at Arvin Veterans Hall, 414 Fourth Street, Arvin.
 There were 12 attendees at the first workshop.
 The community workshop discussed housing issues facing the City and received input for the development of the Housing Element.
-The second community workshop was held on January 13, 2016 at Arvin Veterans Hall, with discussion focused on housing programs.
-There 17 attendees at this workshop.
-The third housing element workshop was conducted on July 21, 2016 at St. John's Valley of Faith Church located at 500 Campus Drive, Arvin.
-The focus of discussion at the latest workshop was the inclusion of new housing programs in response to comments received comments received from HCD, the California Rural Legal Assistance, Inc., and the Leadership Counsel for Justice and Accountability.
-Additional comments raised at the July 21 workshop included: 1) access to information on housing programs for the majority of non-English speaking residents of Arvin; 2) the capacity of the existing infrastructure to accommodate the level of growth projected for Arvin; 3) the importance of code enforcement in ensuring decent and safe rental housing units; 4) how fair housing complaints are resolved, and 4) the need for anti-displacement measures.
-The new comments have been addressed in this Housing Element as new or revised housing programs (See Chapter VI 2013-2023 Housing Plan).
+The second community workshop, which was attended by 17 people, was held on January 13, 2016 at Arvin Veterans Hall.
+The focus of the discussion was the proposed housing programs identified in the Draft Housing Element.
+The third community workshop, which was conducted after the April adoption of the Housing Element and was part of the Housing Element Amendment outreach effort, was held on July 21, 2016 at St. John's Valley of Faith Church located at 500 Campus Drive, Arvin.
+This workshop focused on the new housing programs requested by HCD, the California Rural Legal Assistance, Inc., and the Leadership Counsel for Justice and Accountability.
+Comments raised at the July 21 workshop included: 1) the accessibility of housing program information by the majority of non-English speaking residents of Arvin; 2) the capacity of the existing infrastructure to accommodate the level of growth projected for Arvin; 3) the importance of code enforcement in ensuring decent and safe rental housing units; 4) the ways to resolve fair housing complaints, and 5) the need for antidisplacement measures.
+These comments have been addressed in this Housing Element Amendment.
+(See Chapter VI 2013-2023 Housing Plan).
+The fourth community workshop was conducted on July 25, 2017 at the Arvin City Council Chambers, 200 Campus Drive, Arvin.
+This workshop discussed the final housing programs included in the Housing Element Amendment.
+The fifth and final community workshop was conducted on March 7, 2018 at the Arvin City Council Chambers, 200 Campus Drive, Arvin.
+At this workshop, City staff presented the final Housing Element Amendment and associated CEQA document.

-Notices for all three community workshops were published in the Arvin Teller, and posted at City Hall and the library.
+Notices for the first four community workshops were published in the Arvin Tiller and the fifth workshop was published in the Bakersfield Californian.
+All workshop notices were posted at City Hall and the library.
 The City also notified local organizations of the community workshops.
 The community workshop notices (English and Spanish), presentation material, list of attendees, and a summary of key public comments from the community workshops are presented in Appendix A of this Housing Element.

-In compliance with the Americans with Disabilities Act (ADA), any resident is need of special assistance to participate in these workshops could contact the Office of the City Clerk by phone or email.
-Additionally, to involve as many participants at the community workshops, a Spanish interpreter was available.
-Many of the participants requested Spanish interpretation for the workshop presentations and public input.
+In compliance with the Americans with Disabilities Act (ADA), any resident in need of special assistance to participate in these workshops could contact the Office of the City Clerk by phone or email.
+Additionally, to involve as many participants at the community workshops, a Spanish interpreter was available for the presentation and public comments.